imasloff/text-improvement-engine/README.md

 ### Choice of NLP Model (Spacy)

 Spacy was chosen for its efficiency in tokenization and syntactic analysis.
-Its pre-trained English model, "en_core_web_md", provides accurate word tokenization, contributing to the semantic understanding required for the Text Improvement Engine.
+Its pre-trained English model, "en_core_web_md", provides accurate tokenization and dependency parsing, contributing to the semantic understanding required for the Text Improvement Engine.
 The version of the model can be replaced with "en_core_web_lg" for slightly better accuracy or with "en_core_web_sm" for slightly better performance.

 ### Embeddings for Similarity Calculation (Sentence Transformers)